 The type of chocolate you use has a significant impact on the flavor and texture of this luscious chocolate pots de crème recipe.
 With bittersweet chocolate (60 – 65% cacao), the pots will be intensely chocolatey and almost truffle-like; using semisweet chocolate (around 52% cacao) yields a sweeter, mellower, more pudding-like treat.–Sam Mogannam and Dabney Gough

-As the headnote above indulges, er, we mean, instructs, you can choose how you want these little puddings to turn out, not just in taste but in texture, too.
+As the headnote above indulges, er, instructs, you can choose how you want these little chocolate pots de crèmes to turn out, not just in taste but in texture, too.
 It’s sorta the culinary equivalent of a choose-your-own-ending book.
 If bittersweet chocolate beckons, you’ll end up with a truffle-like custard.
-Opt for semisweet and you’ll end up with a comforting pudding of sorts.
+Opt for semisweet and you’ll end up with a comforting pudding.
 If you’re the indecisive sort, you can choose not to choose and instead make a batch of each type of petits pots.
 Whatever you opt to do, us know in a comment below.

 Chocolate Pots de Crème